apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 9. Integrate any settings, __Plugins__ and __ExternalHosts__ entries that you had in your __backed-up Cordova.plist__ into the new `Cordova.plist`.

-10. Integrate any project-specific code that you have in your backed-up `AppDelegate.h` and `AppDelegate.m` into the new AppDelegate files.
-Any `UIWebViewDelegate` or `CDVCommandDelegate` code in `AppDelegate.m` will need to go into `MainViewController.m` now (see commented out sections in that file).
+10. Integrate any project-specific code that you have in your backed-up `AppDelegate.h` and `AppDelegate.m` into the new `AppDelegate` files.
+Any `UIWebViewDelegate` or `CDVCommandDelegate` code in `AppDelegate.m` needs to go into `MainViewController.m` now (see commented-out sections in that file).

 11. Integrate any project-specific code that you have in your backed-up `MainViewController.h` and `MainViewController.m` into the new MainViewController files.